STATUS: OPEN

 - Scouts Canada - 3rd Prince George West Group

-- Fraser Lyric Opera Society
+- Carefree Society

 An evaluation report is required 30 days after project completion.
+Reporting is completed through the on-line portal

-- For a myPG Community Grant received in Spring 2024 or earlier, please complete an evaluation report here
+- For a myPG Community Grant received in Fall 2024 and onwards, log in to your account to complete the evaluation report

 Definitions for the purposes of the myPG Community Grant

-- Projects: refers to programs, services, small events, activities etc.
+- Projects: refers to programs, services, small events, activities etc

 - Not for profit: refers to a registered not-for-profit organization known as a society.
-A society does not earn any profits for its members and all money is donated to the organization’s cause or goal.
+A society does not earn any profits for its members and all money is donated to the organization’s cause or goal

 - Professional Development: refers to conference attendance, staff training, travel costs etc.